 We develop tools to help fisheries stay sustainable, including software to better measure the impacts of fishing gear and vessels on habitats.
 For fisheries that only have limited data on the species they catch or the places they fish – a problem for many small-scale fisheries and fisheries in the Global South – we are developing user-friendly simulations.
 These will enable them to take a precautionary approach and avoid overfishing or harming endangered, threatened, and protected species in the absence of field data.

 Our Global Accessibility team ensures the benefits of our program are open to all fisheries, regardless of size or location, focussing particularly on small-scale fisheries and fisheries in the Global South.

 Incentivising fisheries research

-We incentivise our partners to improve ocean science, including through conditions placed on the certification of fisheries.
-These could, for example, require a fishery to collect better data on by-catch or habitats impacts, for them to stay MSC certified.
+We incentivize our partners to improve ocean science, including through conditions placed on the certification of fisheries.
+These could, for example, require a fishery to collect better data on by-catch or habitat impacts, for them to stay MSC certified.

 By tracking their performance we show that certified fisheries become more sustainable as they stay in our program, and provide scientific evidence of what practices help deliver our goal of healthy oceans teeming with life.

 If all fisheries in the world were MSC certified, the international community would overcome several important UN Decade Challenges.
 If we start management reforms now, half of all overfished stocks would recover by 2030, and practically all by 2050.

 Fisheries meeting the MSC Fisheries Standard are helping deliver on at least 34 different Sustainable Development Goal targets, especially under SDG 14, the goal to "conserve and sustainably use the oceans, seas and marine resources for sustainable development".